Bubbakoo’s Burritos Franchise FDD, Profits & Costs (2025)

 How many Bubbakoo’s Burritos locations are there?

-As of the latest data, Bubbakoo’s Burritos operates over 100 locations across the United States.
-The majority of these are franchise-owned, while a smaller portion is company-owned.
-The brand has been steadily expanding since it started franchising in 2015, with its growth driven by franchise partnerships.
+As of the latest data, Bubbakoo’s Burritos operates 130 locations across the United States.
+The majority of these, 118, are franchise-owned, while 12 are company-owned.

 What is the total investment required to open a Bubbakoo’s Burritos franchise?